 The program is currently in the process of tabulating data from recent graduates regarding current salaries and benefits.
 Results from the 2016-17 survey will be available no later than June 15, 2017.

 Within each type of construction there are several types of contractors, ranging from the general or prime, to sub-contractors, suppliers, and manufacturers of materials and supplies.
 In addition, there are numerous governmental agencies, architectural and engineering consultants, banking, and insurance companies that require well-trained staff with backgrounds in construction management.

-Students with previous construction background who have completed the Construction Management program at Edmonds Community College find employment in one or more of the following areas:
+Students with previous construction background who have completed the Construction Management program at Edmonds College find employment in one or more of the following areas:

 Directs all construction functions.
 Establishes and develops methods, procedures, schedules and policies.
 Coordinates the work of all units and divisions and performs administrative duties required for proper completion of a project.